-2 Maximum allowable shear stress TRM (fully vegetated) can sustain without physical damage or excess erosion (> 12.7 mm (0.5 in.) soil loss) during a 30-minute flow event in large scale testing.
+Required minimum shear stress TRM (fully vegetated) can sustain without physical damage or excess erosion (> 12.7 mm (0.5 in.) soil loss) during a 30-minute flow event in large scale testing.

-3 Acceptable large-scale testing protocols may include ASTM D 6460, or other independent testing deemed acceptable by the engineer.
-Large scale performance testing typically involves limited soil types and vegetative stands, therefore it is recommended that an appropriate factor of safety be used in design and product selection.
+Acceptable large-scale testing protocols may include ASTM D 6460, or other independent testing deemed acceptable by the engineer.

 RECPs should be installed according to manufacturer's specifications and guidelines.
 Regardless of the type of product used, it is important to ensure no gaps or voids exist under the material and that all corners of the material are secured using stakes and trenching.
 Continuous contact between the product and the soil is necessary to avoid failure.
 Never use metal stakes to secure temporary erosion control products.
 Often wooden stakes are used to anchor RECPs; however, wood stakes may present installation and maintenance challenges and generally take a long time to biodegrade.
 Some local jurisdictions have had favorable experiences using biodegradable stakes.
-The designer should consider the differences in strength prior to selecting the appropriate stake material.
-Wood stakes are generally used in trench applications and areas with the need for additional hold down strength.